 Any person with addiction will use denial as a strong weapon against admitting just how serious their problem is.
 It is imperative that this denial is ended.

-Until it is a compulsive gambler will refuse to believe just how serious their problem is and therefore refuse to seek help.
+A person that has a compulsive gambling problem will refuse to believe just how serious their problem is and therefore refuse to seek help.

 It is imperative that those who are unable to control their gambling look to addiction counsellors for professional assistance.